AzorianSolutions/adpeeper/README.md

 cd C:/Path/To/Project/Root
 python3 -m venv venv
 venv\Scripts\activate
+pip install -e .
-pip install -r requirements.txt copy deploy\config\defaults.env deploy\config\local.env
+copy deploy\config\defaults.env deploy\config\production.env
 ```

-Edit the default settings as needed in `deploy\config\local.env`.
+Edit the default settings as needed in `deploy\config\production.env`.

 Then, run the following commands each time you want to activate the project for use:

 ```
 cd C:/Path/To/Project/Root
 venv\Scripts\activate
-for /F %A in (deploy\config\local.env) do SET %A adp run
+for /F %A in (deploy\config\production.env) do SET %A python src/toolio.py
 ```

 More detail coming eventually!